 From the parking lot, you will set out on the Castle Rock Trail.
 If you just want to see Castle Rock and not the falls, then it is only a quarter-mile hike each way.

 The trail is mostly shaded, and it is slightly uphill all the way to the rock.

 It is easy to follow, and it is pretty with the trees and moss all around you.

-I kept walking, and there was never a sign I saw for the rock, but when the trial turned left, I figured the large rock next to me had to be it.
+I kept walking, and there was never a sign I saw for the rock, but when the trail turned left, I figured the large rock next to me had to be it.

 I confirmed this with a man who was teaching his son how to climb on this very rock and so I started exploring it.

 The rock was massive and really cool.
-There were sections with huge caves cut out of them, and I was impressed by how unique it was.
+There were sections with huge caves cut out of them, and I was impressed by how distinct it was.

-I explored for a good 15 minutes just making my way around the rock so that I could take it all in.
-I would like to come back and do some climbing here myself as I bet the view from the top is great as well.
+I explored for a good 15 minutes, just making my way around the rock so that I could take it all in.
+I would like to come back and do some climbing here myself as I bet the view from the top is excellent as well.